weatherfordmat/Checkers/README.md

 This was a project that was completed as Part of The University of Texas at Austin Coding Bootcamp.
 During the course, we split up into groups and are given a couple of weeks to build something with a set of given technologies.

 We decided to build an online arcade.
 Our primary game is checkers in which you can play against the computer.
+We have also developed minesweeper and tic-tac-toe.

 ## What Technologies We Used